Lilyfields/Code_Quiz/README.md

 # 04 Web APIs: Code Quiz

-## Your Task

-At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
-A typical coding assessment includes both multiple-choice questions and interactive coding challenges.
+## My Journry and development

-To help familiarize you with these tests and allow you to use the skills covered in this unit, this week’s homework invites you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+Building a timed coding quiz with multiple-choice question; which is a app that runs in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.

-This week’s coursework will equip you with all the skills you need to succeed in this assignment.

 ## User Story